How-tos Overview

 Task target = /* get the Task to cancel */ Task cancelTask = new React.Tasking.CancellationTask(sim, target); cancelTask.Activate(null, 5000L);

-in 5000 time units from the
+The above would cancel target in 5000 time units from the

 current simulation time.